Chorus net profit falls, chief executive Kate McKenzie quits

 McKenzie will step down as managing director at the end of the year.

 Unlike Spark, where Jolie Hodson was immediately named to succeed Simon Moutter, there was no immediate appointment to replace McKenzie.
-The board says a search is underway.
+The board says a search is under way.

 Telstra alumnus McKenzie was named Chorus' new boss in December 2016, replacing the long-serving Mark Ratcliffe.

-The company gave no reason for her departure beyond that she wants to "spend more time with her Sydney-based family."
+The company gave no reason for her departure beyond that she wants to "spend more time with her Sydney-based family".

+McKenzie was one of just three women to be running an NZX50 (the others are A2's Jayne Hrdlicka and newly-installed Spark boss Jolie Hodson).

-McKenzie's tenure saw solid progress on the public-private Ultra Fast Broadband (UFB) fibre rollout, but was marred by a major scandal involving work exploitation by sub-contractors.
+Her tenure saw solid progress on the public-private Ultra Fast Broadband (UFB) fibre rollout, but was marred by a major scandal involving work exploitation by sub-contractors.

 Her floated proposal for a single company to build a single 5G network - as Chorus has done for most of the UFB - ended up going nowhere.